sokmontrey/c-_cli/doc.md

 > - All Variable names are in `snake_case`
 > - All Method names are in `PascalCase`
 > - All Constants are in `ALL_CAPITAL_LETTERS`
 > - State variables such as quantity and cursor_position are pass by reference to be updated
+> - I accidentally create this program with OOP practices which can be found here: https://github.com/sokmontrey/csharp_cashier_cli_app.
+The program is later re-written by following further class anouncement.